BarrettOlson/barrettolson.github.io/engr101/index.md

 title: ENGR 101
 ---

-## Engeerings 101: Introduction to Computers & Programming
+## Engineerings 101: Introduction to Computers & Programming

 Welcome!
 I will post notes and any slides from Lab here each week.